Geektoolkit/Dynaframe3/README.md

 # Dynaframe 2
 Dynamic Photo and Video Slideshow system for SBC (such as Raspberry pi)

+Note: There is now a Dynaframe Pro, which is a patreon supported successor to this.
+This project will continue to live on as the open source/free DIY version, but if you're looking for a simpler supported product, then Dynaframe Pro is where I've put that work.
+It includes skinning, image based installs, and more!
+Find out more and how to get it here: https://www.youtube.com/watch?v=CIwkHq_v-ZE

 Video Demo, how to install, and intro here: https://youtu.be/XEaUsaNEzjY There are other related videos on the same channel.
 There are user written tutorials in Show and Tell under Discussions